dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/designing_a_great_form.md

 ### Receive a form design consultation

-If you want hands-on training for how to make your forms even better, the Screendoor team is available for consultation on an hourly basis.
+If you want hands-on training on how to make your forms even better, the Screendoor team is available for consultation on an hourly basis.
 Send us an email at [support@dobt.co](mailto:support@dobt.co) to get in touch.

 <script>
   function ExampleFR(target, response_fields) {